andro5/sorting-visualizer/README.md

 Interactive sorting visualizer built with **React**, **Vite**, **TypeScript**, and **ShadCN UI**.
 Allows users to input their own numbers and watch different sorting algorithms animate step by step.

-Game can be played online:
+Showcase can be seen online:
 **https://algo-visualizer.andrejkesten.dev**

 ## Features